Mobinnet

-Mobinnet (مبین نت) is one of the largest Internet service providers of wireless broadband in Iran that provides high-speed LTE services, connectivity network solutions, dedicated bandwidth, data center, digital services such a services that connects homes and businesses through an infrastructure across the country.
-This company was founded in December 2008 and on 29th of January in 2017, it has established its nationwide wireless network based on TD-LTE technology.
+Mobinnet (مبین نت) is one of the largest Internet service providers of wireless broadband in Iran.
+It provides high-speed LTE services, connectivity network solutions, dedicated bandwidth, data center, and digital services that connect homes and businesses through an infrastructure across the country.
+This company was founded in December 2008.
+On 29 January 2017, it established its nationwide wireless network based on TD-LTE technology.